Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison nodded, kissed them both, and retired to the shower.
 Once she was gone, Xiù blew out all of her tension and sad feelings and shook her arms limber, before smiling at Julian.
 "I think she’s feeling better."

-He nodded "I wish I had half your skill at saying the right thing…"
+He nodded "I wish I had half your skill at saying the right thing..."

 Xiù kissed him too.
 "You’re fine."

-"Hmm…" he said, skeptically. "...Uh, can you promise me something?"
+"Hmm..." he said, skeptically. "...Uh, can you promise me something?"

 "What?"

 "Could you... write *your* mom and dad?
 Tell them how you feel?
-I think…" Julian sighed and nodded in Allison’s general direction.
-"I think it’s important that *one* of us has proper parents…And I know you’ve got a lot of stuff you wanted to tell them."
+I think..."
+Julian sighed and nodded in Allison’s general direction.
+"I think it’s important that *one* of us has proper parents...
+And I know you’ve got a lot of stuff you wanted to tell them."

 He was right, and not half as bad at saying the right thing as he thought. "...Will you help?"
 Xiù asked.
 "I don’t know how to say what I want to say."